Launching AI-driven Fraud Detection

 - Travel prohibitions

 Since they are financial measures, the effectiveness of sanctions depends on the capability of the issuing country to enforce them.
 Accordingly, countries that impose sanctions must also issue sanctions lists containing the latest designated targets and implement sanctions compliance regulations on persons within their jurisdiction, with the threat of criminal penalties for violations.

 Given the prevalence of sanctions across the modern geopolitical landscape, banks and financial institutions must understand their compliance obligations and which restrictions apply within their jurisdiction.

-What Are Sanctions?
+What are UN Sanctions?

 - The UN has no direct legislative power within member-states, so it falls to domestic legislative authorities to enforce UN sanctions.

-- The EU enforces some sanctions measure directly through EU law, but some measures are delegated to the domestic legislators of member-states.
+- The EU enforces some sanctions directly through EU law, but some measures are delegated to the domestic legislators of member-states.

 - OFAC implements and enforces the international sanctions issued by the United States government.